johnconraddomingo/transit/README.md

 - Overall productivity index
 - Experience widgets showing survey data from Excel files (Writing New Code, Refactoring Code, Writing Tests)

-Inside the ``ongoing/all.csv`` contains a configuration of the total number of employees used to build the Number of Active Users Donut chart
+Inside the ``ongoing/all.csv`` contains a configuration of the total number of employees used to build the Number of Active Users Donut chart.
+It is added via the GitHub datasource call
 ```
 a_all_users,5000
 ```